 As you can see, purchasing a cheap $200 bathtub could end up costing hundreds or even thousands of dollars when you consider hiring a plumber and contractor and removing your old tub.
 If you’re planning a full bathroom remodel, you might be open to spending thousands of dollars to replace your old bathtub.
 But if you’re a cost-conscious homeowner looking for better solutions to address a worn-out bathtub, there are more economical options to consider.

 Alternatives to Replacing a Tub

-The best alternatives to a complete tub replacement are refinishing it or relining it.
-Both options add years of life to an existing tub, and come at only a fraction of the cost of a full tub replacement.
-Let’s take a closer look at the two options.
+The best alternatives to a complete tub replacement are relining it or refinishing it, via the traditional methods or the new PureCoat process.
+All three of these options add years of life to an existing tub and come at only a fraction of the cost of a full tub replacement.
+Let’s take a closer look at these three options.